Olofmeister: FaZe Clan

 On 20 August 2017, Gustafsson officially signed with FaZe Clan, ending his 3-year tenure with Fnatic.
 Since joining the team, Gustafsson temporarily left the team for personal reasons, requiring the team to use stand-ins 'Xizt', a Swedish coach/analyst for NiP, and 'Cromen', a Norwegian player who is currently inactive.
 On 25 May 2018, FaZe announced Gustafsson's return to the team, but after a short while, it was confirmed that Gustafsson was 'not ready' to play.
 Since then, Gustafsson made his return to competitive play on 10 July.
 Gustafsson again stepped away from competitive play on 23 May 2020.
 However, he returned to FaZe Clan as a stand-in in October.

 Since joining FaZe Clan, he has won 10 events including: ESL One: New York 2017, Epicenter 2018 and Blast Pro Series Copenhagen 2019, yet he has not won a major playing with FaZe Clan.
 He reached the grand final of ELEAGUE Major: Boston 2018, but they were defeated by Cloud9 in the finals.

 In May 2020, Gustafsson announced that he will take an indefinite break from Counter-Strike and FaZe Clan, citing in a statement that he had become "increasingly fatigued" and "losing [...] motivation".
 On 28 October, Gustafsson returned to FaZe Clan's starting lineup as a stand-in, upon the departure of Nikola "NiKo" Kovač.
-Following the departure of Coldzera, Olofmeister return to the active roster on June 14 as a permanent member.
+Following the departure of Coldzera, Olofmeister returned to the active roster on June 14, 2021, as a permanent member.